microsoft/pxt-calliope/docs/projects/milk-carton-robot.md

 ## Recycled

 * 1 Milk Carton **without a screwable cap**
-* 2 Coffee stiring wood sticks
+* 2 Coffee stirring wood sticks
 * 2 Straws
 * 2 clothespin (optional, can be replaced by glue)